adhearsion/blather/README.md

 ## Example

+Blather comes with a DSL that makes writing XMPP bots quick and easy.
 See the examples directory for more advanced examples.

-This will auto-accept any subscription requests and echo back any chat messages.

 ```ruby
 require 'rubygems'